Deshaun Watson settles 20 of 24 sexual misconduct lawsuits

 Now, the team is eager to know how long they might be without Watson.
 The Browns signed veteran backup Jacoby Brissett, who will move into the starting job if Watson is suspended.

-Juan A. Lozano, The Associated Press.
-AP Sports Writer Tom Withers in Cleveland and AP Pro Football Writer Rob Maaddi in Tampa, Florida, contributed to this report.
+Story by Juan A. Lozano.
+Associated Press writers Tom Withers and Rob Maaddi contributed to this report.